How to Help Cure Insomnia

 Waking up many times each night

 - Waking up early and being unable to get back to sleep

 - Waking up feeling tired, and unable to function well during the day

-What Causes Insomina Among Elderly People?
+What Causes Insomina Among Seniors?

 Short-term insomnia, lasting less than one month, may result from a medical or psychiatric condition.
 Or it may occur after a change in personal circumstances like losing a loved one, relocating, or being hospitalized.
 If insomnia lasts longer than a month, it is considered chronic, even if the original cause has been resolved.

 Many factors can cause insomnia.
 However, the most common reason older adults wake up at night is to go to the bathroom.
 Prostate enlargement in men and continence problems in women are often the cause.
 Unfortunately, waking up to go to the bathroom at night also places older adults at greater risk for falling.